danieljim99/app_generator_tool/README.md

 # APP GENERATOR TOOL

 ## REQUIREMENTS
-* You need to have *docker-compose* installed in your system in order to run the command.
+* You need *docker-compose* installed in your system in order to run the command.

 ## USAGE
 * Create the *yaml* file to use folowing the *sample.yaml* file.